code-dot-org/dsco_/README.md

 ### Adding Another `@dsco_` Package as a Dependency

-1. If not already present, make sure the package you'll depend on is linked in the root `package.json` like this:
+1. If not already present, make sure the package you'll depend on is linked in the root `package.json` as a dependency like this:

 ```json
 "@dsco_/<name>": "file:packages/<name>"